-Management is working to amend or otherwise address this covenant in the forthcoming semi-annual borrowing base redetermination on or before May 31, 2020, however there can be no assurances with respect thereto.
-Should the Corporation fail to secure an amendment, it could result in a failure to meet the terms of the lending agreement and the lender would have the right but not the obligation to demand repayment of amounts drawn on the credit facility.
+As at June 30, 2020, the Corporation had \$306.5 million drawn on a total commitment of \$335.0 million available under its syndicated RBL credit facility.
+The facility is comprised of a \$155.0 million revolving term commitment, a \$167.5 million non-revolving term commitment, and a \$12.5 million operating loan facility (refer to note 7 "Bank Debt" for additional information).
+The revolving term commitment will continue to revolve until the next scheduled borrowing base redetermination date of December 15, 2020.
+The further extension of the credit facility is dependent on the Corporation's ability to repay or extend the term of the \$167.5 million non-revolving term commitment that matures and requires repayment on March 31, 2021.
+Management is working with its syndicate of lenders to address the non-revolving term commitment and extend the maturity date of the credit facility, however there can be no assurances with respect thereto.
+Should the Corporation fail to secure an extension, it could result in a failure to meet the terms of the lending agreement and the lender would have the right, but not the obligation, to demand repayment of amounts drawn on the credit facility.
 If the amount drawn is demanded and not repaid, this would constitute a default under the credit facility.
 A default under the credit facility would also constitute a default under the unsecured convertible debentures thereby allowing the holders to demand repayment of amounts outstanding.